falkoner/portfolio/README.md

-Portfolio
+Build a Portfolio Site
 =========

-Study materials for the Udacity course "Intro to HTML and CSS class".
+Study materials for the Udacity project.
+The mockup located in [design-mockup-portfolio.pdf](design-mockup-portfolio.pdf).
+The goal is to replicate considering responsive layout.

+Solutions provided:

+* using Bootstrap framework
+* using pure css (TODO)

 Not deployed.